ASKproxy/iOS_Life/README.md

-# iOS_Life
+README

-This the iOS version of the StudentLife project
+This app is the iOS version of the StudentLife project.